-Please fill out the form below to request a class.
+Please fill out the form to request a class.
 Your request will be forwarded to a library subject liaison for Library Instruction.
-All requests will be confirmed.

 Goals of First Year Instruction Program